abalnaseeb/CMPSC497FinalProject/README.md

 ## License

 This project is for educational purposes under Penn State’s CMPSC 497 course.
-All data and code are student-generated unless stated otherwise.